osmlab/atlas-checks/docs/checks/invalidLanesTagCheck.md

 * Has a `highway` tag that is car navigable
 * Has a `lanes` tag
 * Does not have a valid `lanes` tag
+* Is not an OSM way that has already been flagged

 ```java
 @Override